 |Example||Some common example of annuity includes lottery winners to ensure that recipients spread the money over a long period of time while earning a return on the balance.||Some common example of lump-sum includes fixed deposits and provident funds.|

 People may want to choose between a regular income stream (or annuity) and a lump sum payment to pay for the expenses of daily life.
 Since this decision affects ones’ financial future, people should make an informed choice.
 A number of factors such as, cost of living, assets, etc. help in deciding which option works the best.

 Nowadays a variety of hybrid financial instruments are being offered by financial institutions and intermediaries.
 Such hybrid instruments offer the benefits of both annuity and lump sum during the life of the investor and even extends the benefits to the beneficiaries.
 Such hybrid instruments provide a decent return along with the security of an insurance product as well.
 But investors should read the documentation and calculate the returns on their investments as many companies portray unrealistic returns based on far-from-reality assumptions.
 The number-crunching may come across as a daunting task for the common man but only an informed mind can make the best investments by evaluating all the available alternatives.

 This has been a guide to Annuity vs Lump Sum.
-Here we discuss the top differences between lump sum and annuity along with infographics and comparison table.
+Here we discuss the top differences between them with infographics and comparative table.
 You may also have a look at the following articles –